2024 Scholarships - Henderson County | CampusReel

 2024 Henderson County Scholarships

 Henderson County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 69% of Henderson County residents in North Carolina over the age of 25 have graduated with a professional degree - 20% have completed high school.
+Despite high costs, 23% of Henderson County residents in Texas over the age of 25 have graduated with a professional degree - 18% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Henderson County residents in North Carolina will continue to need help paying for college.
-2,430 men and 2,123 women are enrolled in grades 9-12 while 1,273 men 2,150 women are currently undergraduates in college.
+It’s clear that Henderson County residents in Texas will continue to need help paying for college.
+2,338 men and 1,694 women are enrolled in grades 9-12 while 1,448 men 1,994 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Henderson County residents and can help pay for school in a variety of ways.
 Henderson County scholarships, whether they are exclusively available to Henderson County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Henderson County residents.

 How much total award money and scholarships are available for Henderson County residents?